 In 1605 and 1606, Samuel de Champlain explored the Chatham and Stage Harbor area of Cape Cod, naming it Port Fortune.
 He proclaimed the area advantageous for colonization, but subsequent run-ins with the native Monomoyick tribe revised his opinion.
 Roughly a half-century would pass before the English would settle there, and as the area’s importance grew as a fishing port, Stage Harbor took its name from the fish drying racks, or stages, used locally.

 There is little information on the lighthouse’s early keepers.
-The first, Enoch Eldridge, was appointed on June 29, 1880 and paid $560 per annum.
-Keeper Eldridge passed away on March 27, 1884, and was followed by George W. Folger of Fayal, Massachusetts on April 14, 1884, Charles L. Ireland on September 13, 1900, and Joseph F. Woods on November 1, 1904, who remained until his transfer on October 16, 1906.
+The first, Enoch Eldredge, was appointed on June 29, 1880 and paid $560 per annum.
+Keeper Eldredge passed away on March 27, 1884, and was followed by George W. Folger of Fayal, Massachusetts on April 14, 1884, Charles L. Ireland on September 13, 1900, and Joseph F. Woods on November 1, 1904, who remained until his transfer on October 16, 1906.

 A series of outstanding keepers began with Alfred A. Howard’s appointment on October 16, 1906.
 Howard would receive several commendations while at Stage Harbor Light along with an efficiency star.